stnolting/neorv32/README.md

 as auxiliary processor within a larger SoC designs or as stand-alone custom microcontroller.

 The processor provides common peripherals and interfaces like input and output ports, serial interfaces for UART, I²C and SPI, interrupt controller, timers and embedded memories.
-External memories peripherals and custom IP can be attached via a Wishbone-based external memory interface.
+External memories, peripherals and custom IP can be attached via a Wishbone-based external memory interface.
 All optional features beyond the base CPU can be enabled configured via VHDL generics.

 This project comes with a complete software ecosystem that features core libraries for high-level usage of the